Michal-Atlas/DawnStorm/dawnstorm.md

 |12||
 |15|Hard|

-When determining the difficulty of lingering effects (such as traps or camouflage) created by players, let them roll upon creation and then use that as the `DR`.
-The GM may raise of lower the `DR` of checks by around 3, if there are advantages or disadvantages such as tools, time or bad lighting.

-**non-Professional checks** - If you need to check your success in an action, that doesn't apply to any of your professions, you may roll with a bonus of your stat divided by 3 rounded down - 1.
-For the purpose of making these slightly more specific, each `Body` stat you have or gain, should be categorized under `Strength` or `Agility`.

 **Group checks** - If you need to use a skill against a crowd, roll 4 times for the crowd, the whole crowd is divided on the subject based on the success rate of the rolls.